Federal court dismisses majority of Title IX lawsuits

 Tuesday, Mar.
 14, 2017

-On March 14, the Kansas federal court dismissed the majority of Tessa Farmer’s and Sarah Weckhorst’s lawsuits and confirmed that Title IX applies only to sexual violence occurring in Kansas State University’s programs and activities.
+On March 14, the Kansas federal court dismissed the majority of Tessa Farmer’s and Sara Weckhorst’s lawsuits and confirmed that Title IX applies only to sexual violence occurring in Kansas State University’s programs and activities.
 The Court also rejected an attempt by former student Crystal Stroup to assert a similar claim against K-State.